Skip to main content

 Key nutrients play direct roles in this process.
 For instance, zinc is a crucial mineral for testosterone production, while healthy fats, like those found in avocados and olive oil, are precursors for steroid hormone synthesis.
 A diet lacking these fundamental components can impair your body’s innate ability to manage its hormonal affairs, forcing your therapeutic protocol to work against a current of deficiency.

 Conversely, diets high in processed foods, excessive sugar, and trans fats contribute to a state of chronic, low-grade inflammation.
-This inflammatory state can interfere with sensitivity, making your cells less responsive to the very hormones you are supplementing.
+This inflammatory state can interfere with hormone receptor sensitivity, making your cells less responsive to the very hormones you are supplementing.

 • Zinc-Rich Foods ∞ Oysters, lean meats, and legumes are vital for enzymatic processes related to testosterone synthesis.